Nibblex/django-field-logger/README.md

  'old_value': 'John Doe',
  'new_value': 'Jane Doe',
- 'extra_data': {}, # this is a JSONField, you can store any extra data here using callbacks or by overriding it directly }
+ 'extra_data': {}, # this is a JSONField, you can store any extra data here using callbacks or by overriding it directly 'created': False, # this is a boolean field, if it is True, it means that instance is a newly created instance }

 ```